Bridge Design Pattern in C#

 Understanding the Class Diagram or UML Diagram of Bridge Design Pattern:

-Please have a look at the following image to understand the class diagram or UML Diagram of the Bridge Design Pattern in C#.
+Please look at the following image to understand the class diagram or UML Diagram of the Bridge Design Pattern in C#.

 Class Diagram or UML Diagram of Bridge Design Pattern